Tag: skin barrier tips

 Let me walk you through what actually works, because these aren’t just random skincare tips I read online.
 These are lessons I learned the hard way, through trial and error, paying attention to my skin, and making changes that genuinely put a halt to my breakouts from coming back.

 This one sounds ridiculous, I know.
-But it’s one of the most underrated acne triggers nobody talks about.
+But it’s one of the most underrated acne triggers nobody talks about, and a simple way that you can prevent breakouts.

 About two years ago, my back was completely clear.
 No bacne whatsoever.
 I was proud of myself.
 I’d worked hard to get there after years of no luck.
 Then, out of nowhere, my back started breaking out again.
 It wasn’t my diet.
 I hadn’t changed my skincare routine.
 I was still exercising and managing stress.
 Nothing had shifted in my lifestyle.